Honda CT90: Market

 Honda targeted hunters, fishermen, commuters, and outdoorsmen with the Trail 90.
 Early ads often had these bikes in wilderness settings.
 They were well suited to narrow trails, being small and lightweight (around 188 pounds) and with a forgiving suspension.
 The bike was ideal for climbing and carrying packs.
 The four-stroke engine was quiet and almost all models were equipped with spark-arrestor exhausts.

 While targeted at off-road users, this was not a dirt bike in the conventional sense.
 It could be registered for road use, having a top speed in high-ratio road gear of around 55 mph.
 Fuel economy was excellent, often around and above 100mpg.
 In local commuter traffic, it was extremely maneuverable, although it was poorly suited for highway travel because of limited power, off-road-biased tyres, and top speed.

 Trail 90s were also modified, by aftermarket vendor Suitcase Cycle, for quick breakdown and compact transport via general aviation aircraft.

 Design

 The CT90 in its classic form was an 89 cc 4-stroke air-cooled single with a four-speed transmission and a semi-automatic clutch, coupled with a 1.866:1 ratio reduction box that was manually switched into operation using a small lever under the transmission case.
 The cylinder was nearly horizontal in the step-through tube/stamping frame.
-The fork was originally a leading link suspension, replaced in 1969 with conventional telescoping-tube suspension.
+The fork was originally a bottom link suspension, replaced in 1969 with conventional telescoping-tube suspension.